Tied agent | Definitions and registration requirements

 Should you become a tied agent?

-To answer this question, like with any evaluation on what to do next or how to get bigger, you need to evaluate your current standing.
-What drove you into thinking that tied agent is indeed an option?
-Maybe you are a White Label or large forex IB that wants to expand.
+To answer this question, like with any evaluation on what to do next or how to get bigger, we need to examine your current standing and if tying your business to a regulated Investment Firm is needed at this stage.
+Maybe you are a White Label or large forex IB that has prospective business in the EU and needs a “vehicle” to enter legally.
+Most would think that the only way is through a full license, but maybe you’re not ready to take on such costs and compliance demands.
 Or maybe you tried to get regulated and found difficulties to be approved or even worse, got rejected and you need to identify plausible and feasible next steps.

-We’re mentioning the above scenarios because allFX-Consult dealt with them in the past.
-But no matter what the reasoning, becoming a tied agent requires minimal cost, hassle free registration process and it’s a great stepping stone, in order to evaluate if it’s worth it to go for a full EU license on your own.
-You probably know better than we do, that targeting a European client base is not an easy task today.
+If your business is ready to enter the EU area, no matter the reasoning, becoming a tied agent requires minimal cost, hassle free registration process and it’s a great stepping stone, to evaluate if it’s worth it to go for a full EU license on your own.
+It will support your reputation, build your brand’s name, give you credibility with PSPs and banking institutions and create history for future use with a regulator (if you decide later to apply for a full license).

-Tied Agent under MiFID2 means you are obliged to offer trading conditions like the rest of European regulated brokers and therefore, you should have a solid plan and a European client base before looking into such a concept.
-No regulated broker will accept to connect if it doesn’t make sense, not only compliance wise (to have a clear standing with your operations) but relative to the income you will produce with them.
+You need to take into consideration that operating as a Tied Agent under MiFID2, means you are obliged to offer trading conditions as a European regulated broker.
+The marketing and sales plans, the client protection, the tight trading conditions are only part of the regime, so it would be wise to have a solid plan and a European client base (or a prospective European business) before looking into such a concept.
+Its important to note that no EU regulated broker will accept to connect/tie their business if it doesn’t make sense – not only compliance wise (to have a clear standing with your operations) but also relative to the income you will produce with them.

 What is the process to become a Tied Agent?